-The project enables 100 working children and youths from unstable family backgrounds to attend school each year.
-The boys and girls receive support and guidance in the form of extra tuition, vocational instruction and a varied activity program.
+The project enables 80 working children and youths from unstable family backgrounds to attend school each year.
+The boys and girls receive support and guidance in the form of extra tuition, further training courses and a varied activity program.
 The integrated educational program helps them to overcome emotional burdens and strengthen their self-esteem.
-They are given a chance to be children and are offered a sustainable opportunity to integrate into society.
+They are given a chance to be children and are supported in reducing or stopping their paid work.

 Facts and Figures